vk-cs-foundations-fall-25/shared-notes/notes/theory/church-turing-slides.md

 # Final Thought

-> "The Church-Turing Thesis is the foundation that allows computer science to be a science."
+> The Church-Turing Thesis is the foundation that allows computer science to be a science

 **It tells us:**
 - What **can** be computed (decidable problems)